Measurement of capital - frequently asked questions

 - LPS 112 Attachments C, E and G.

-Under the relevant prudential standards the conversion formula must be fixed in the issue documentation.
+Under the relevant prudential standards, the conversion formula must be fixed in the issue documentation.

 If it is possible for the book value of ordinary shares to be equal to or less than zero, the terms would usually state that a maximum number of shares to be received upon conversion will apply in such cases.

-Issuers need to ensure that there is a method for determining the exchange rate at the time of a trigger event if markets are closed at the intended time of conversion and that any calculations for the adjustment of the conversion formula are also fixed in the issue documentation.
+APRA expects issuers to ensure that there is a method for determining the exchange rate at the time of a trigger event if markets are closed at the intended time of conversion and that any calculations for the adjustment of the conversion formula are also fixed in the issue documentation.
 See also 3.2.

 In the case of MEIs, refer to 11.1.